 The sooner crucial information that is needed in the onboarding process gets captured, ideally in a transactional context, the faster customers get onboarded.
 Moreover, transactional scanning offers your employees the possibility to focus on the customer and his demands and questions, rather than on all the paperwork.
 All it takes is the right capture software and document scanners designed for transactional scanning such as the Kodak i1190/i1190E.

 If a transactional capture approach isn’t feasible, it’s still important to go for a rapid scan-to-process approach, for instance via decentralized capture whereby documents are digitized at local branches instead of being sent to a central location first.
-A good example of how businesses speed up paper work in document-intensive industries is Belfius Insurance that went completely paperless with decentralized scanning.
+A good example of how businesses speed up paper work in document-intensive industries is Belfius Insurance that went completely paperless with decentralized scanning. [[THE REFERENCE: Cross-link to the belfius insurance article page in Forms Processing that’s being created]]

 In a centralized digitization environment it’s essential to make sure that scanning of required documents happens fast and accurately but most of all is closely connected with the systems and processes for onboarding, speeding up the full workflow.